Biohazardyee/courses/Year 2/Soft Skills/Dee/IdentifyingOpportunities.md

    2. 1,800,000 but save 600,000 euros a year **if** this works
    3. needs to be done now

-2. Elderly people that dont have mobility and offices to pay rent are far away they need to move to get there
+2. Elderly people that don't have mobility and offices to pay rent are far away they need to move to get there
    1. Vans that bring elderly there
    2. Collect complaints of people
    3. 180,000 euros